jamesgraves/example-go-app/README.md

 There are many ways to build and maintain a Go project that requires external libraries.

-The simplest way, that is built into the Go toolchain itself is to just run `go get` on all your dependancies, and hope that the library authors don't ever introduct breaking changes into their code.
-For small and personal projects, that is fine, but for people who are writing code for a living, that isn't good enough.
+The simplest way (which is already built into the Go toolchain itself) is to just run `go get` on all your dependancies, and hope that the library authors don't ever introduce breaking changes into their code.
+For small and personal projects that is fine, but for people who are writing code for a living, that isn't nearly good enough.

 There are many tools that have sprouted up among the Go community for managing library dependencies.
 You can visit the [Go